Is Stress and Survival Mode Running the Endomtriosis Show? Be Gentle. Be Firm.

 But first, you need to know what regulation actually feels like.

 You stop micromanaging.
 You stop people-pleasing.
 You stop obsessively googling every symptom and chasing every new protocol.
 You begin to trust your body again.
+Sounds pretty great doesn’t it?

 How to Shift from Survival to Safety

-If you’re wondering how to get there — what to do — I get it.
+If you’re wondering how to get there, what to do — I get it.
 And I want to be clear: this isn’t about one tool!
 It certainly isn’t about more supplements (so please don’t Google “adrenal fatigue supplements”).
 It’s not about forcing your body into a meditative state, or faking positivity, or biohacking your way to bliss.

-Healing your nervous system starts with small, repeated cues of safety.
-Breathing that drops into your belly.
-Movement that shakes off adrenaline.
+This often starts with small, repeated cues of safety.
+Breathing that drops out of your chest and into your belly while you allow your shoulders to soften.
+Movement that shakes off adrenaline and sugar spikes.
 Food that stabilizes your blood sugar.
 Relationships that feel safe and true.
 Boundaries that give your system space to recover.
 Sunlight in the morning.
 Screens off before bed.
 Slowness that isn’t performative, but real.

+Removing chemical overload is key, as they provoke “danger” cues in your body as much as work stress.
 Balancing blood sugar, lowering inflammation, increasing anti oxidants, increasing belly laughs, hugs and safe touching… all of these are safety cues for a body under siege.

 The Nervous System: The Missing Link in Endometriosis Healing